 Authentic battle rap will never fully converge with its mainstream depictions because to do so would compromise its best qualities.

 Just as there is a worst Daniel Day-Lewis movie and worst type of pizza, there is a worst Kanye West album.

 "'Edgewood' proves that finding your voice is not a direct route but a journey of trial and error."

 The Def Jam MC continues his never-ending identity search on 'Bobby Tarantino II'

 The importance of “A Milli” wasn’t only in the song's execution, but for what it did to the rest of hip-hop.

-We can't be friends if you don't understand why Kanye West is Taco Bell.
+If you don't understand why Kanye West is Taco Bell, we can't be friends.

 The Chicago rapper has the talent, and now the label backing, to develop into a truly remarkable artist.

 The R&B industry is littered with money grabs and squandered potential.
 Not Jorja Smith.